HyagoOliveira/SceneManagement/README.md

 ### Using Screen Faders

+Screen Fade uses the [Screen Fade System](https://github.com/HyagoOliveira/ScreenFadeSystem) package.

 SceneTransition assets have an attribute for a **Screen Fader Prefab**.
-This prefab must have a component implementing the [AbstractScreenFader](/Runtime/ScreenFaders/AbstractScreenFader.cs) component.
+This prefab must have a component implementing the [AbstractScreenFader](https://github.com/HyagoOliveira/ScreenFadeSystem/blob/main/Runtime/AbstractScreenFader.cs) component.

-This package already provides two components implementing this component:

-1. [AnimationScreenFader](/Runtime/ScreenFaders/AnimationScreenFader.cs): fades the screen in and out using a local ```Animation``` component.
-Perfect to use when fading using animations.
-2. [CanvasScreenFader](/Runtime/ScreenFaders/CanvasScreenFader.cs): fades the screen in and out using a local ```CanvasGroup``` component.
-Use this script and set the attributes to choose how to fade a ```Canvas```.

-If those components do not meet your specifications, please feel free to create your own fade component and perhaps contribute to the package. :)

-Also, there are two prefabs created using those components at the [Prefabs](/Prefabs/ScreenFaders/) folder.
-You can use those prefabs or create new variants of them.
+You can use one provided by the package or create your own.
+Use the [package documentation](https://github.com/HyagoOliveira/ScreenFadeSystem?tab=readme-ov-file#how-to-use) to know how.

 ### Loading new Scenes by Code